BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/ldap/README.md

 ## Step 4 - Deploy the MQ Queue Manager with associated resources
 1. Run the command: **oc project cp4i** to navigate to the cp4i project.

 1. To start deploying, navigate to *../deploy* directory and run **./install.sh** command.
-Four new files will be created including *mmqmultiinstance.yaml_template* - this file includes all of the configuration which you have just installed to your OpenShift environment.
+Four new files will be created including *mqldap.yaml_template* - this file includes all of the configuration which you have just installed to your OpenShift environment.
    ![Deployment](img/3.png)

 1. To check that your MQ is running, run the **oc describe queuemanagers** command.
 It should show "Running" next to Phase.